multicalor/commercial-paper-back/README.md

 #Commercial paper MagnetoCorp server REST API documentation.

 In Isabella’s terminal window, run the enrollUser.js program to add identity information to her wallet:

     /api/enrolluser/

+use issue.js to submit a transaction that will issue MagnetoCorp commercial paper 00001:
     /api/issue/

     /api/history/